Oregon Mesothelioma Lawyer

 Mesothelioma Care in Oregon

 If you have been exposed to asbestos in Oregon, whether on the job or some other way, you should receive regular screenings.
-The sooner you get a diagnosis for mesothelioma, the better because the cancer is easier to treat in the early stages.
-If you are diagnosed, look for the best cancer care you can find.
+The sooner you get a diagnosis of mesothelioma, the better because the cancer is easier to treat in the early stages.
+If you are diagnosed, look for the best cancer care.

 In Oregon, the Knight Cancer Institute at Oregon Health and Science University in Portland is a National Cancer Institute Comprehensive Cancer Center.
 This distinction means you can expect expert care with leading treatments from experienced staff working on the latest cancer research.[11]